Cypro-Minoan script: Decipherment

 Several attempts have been made to detail the available CM corpus.
 Jean-Pierre Olivier issued an edition in 2007 of all 217 of the inscriptions available to him.
 Silvia Ferrara detailed corpus as a companion volume to her analytic survey of 2012, followed by two volumes of her research, where she studied the script in its archaeological context.
 It contained an additional 27 inscriptions and also used statistical and combinatoric methods to study the structure of large texts and to detect regularities in the use of the signs.
 In his 2016 PhD thesis, M.F.G.
 Valério produced a revised sign inventory and aimed to leverage previous hypotheses on decipherment and development of signs and values with a distributional analysis and comparative linguistic considerations.
 Unlike most other approaches on decipherment, he assumes a single script applied to a potentially broader range of languages, including Semitic (in Ugarit) and the indigenous language(s) of Cyprus, the Eteocypriot language, based on his readings.

 All of these efforts covered only multi-sign texts, mainly tablets, cylinders, and clay balls where the signs were adjacent and on the same line, totalling somewhat over 250 in number.
 Subsequently, work has been done to extend this to single sign text examples, which mainly includes potmarks and further analyze them.
-Out of this analysis came a proposal that two-sign texts are actually abbreviation for longer texts.
+Out of this analysis came a proposal that two-sign texts are actually abbreviations for longer texts.
 A complicating factor is that the ductus (inscription method) for signs varies depending on the material involved, which includes clay, ivory, metal, and stone.

 In 1998 a Cypro-Minoan Corpus project, which intended to create a complete and accurate corpus of CM inscriptions, and archaeological and epigraphical discussions of all the evidence, was announced.
 Nothing appears to have been published subsequently.